• Skip to main content

 • It’s easy– With only 6 steps and only 4 minutes of prep work, this may be the easiest side dish you could make for your family.

-• It’s quick– This dish is on your table in less than 15 minutes!
+• It's quick- This corn dish is on your table in less than 15 minutes!

-• It’s delicious– Corn is naturally sweetened when cooked and the flavorful Cajun seasoning gives it an extra depth of flavor that the whole family will love.
+• It's delicious- The natural sweetness of the corn comes out when it is cooked and the flavorful Cajun seasoning gives it a smoky flavor that the whole family will love.

 • It’s affordable– Using frozen corn with this recipe will make it one of the cheapest side dishes you’ll ever make without compromising on flavor.